 - Filter for the tag “non-profit” to see which assets you’ve made for a nonprofit you support.

+6. Set Guidelines for Structuring Other Relevant MetadataSpeaking of consistency, you’ll have other snippets of data inside your content library that need to follow the same structure.
 Keeping this metadata consistent across your entire team makes things easier to find.
 That way, when you’re managing large volumes of content submitted by different people, they know which conventions to follow.

 - Adding “V + the version number” to the end of each file (e.g. “video-v3”).

 - The stage in the content creation process (e.g. “podcast-raw-recording”).

 - Labelling the file name to the person who last edited it (e.g. “video-john-edits”).